oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_UpdateaCollectionofEntities}[11.4.12]{#_Ref484619408} [Update a Collection of Entities](#sec_UpdateaCollectionofEntities)

-Collections of entities can be updated by submitting a [PATCH]{.Datatype} request to the resource path of the collection.
+Collections of entities can be updated by submitting a `PATCH` request to the resource path of the collection.
 The body of the request MUST be a [delta payload](#sec_DeltaPayloads), and the resource path of the collection MUST NOT contain type cast or filter segments, and MUST NOT contain any system query options that affect the shape of the result.

 Added/changed entities are applied as [upserts,](#sec_UpsertanEntity)
 and deleted entities as [deletions](#sec_DeleteanEntity).
 Non-key